GoldenScientist/GoldenScientist/README.md

-## 💻 Hello 👋 there I'm Aubert EMAKO – Data Engineer & SRE Extraordinaire! 🚀
+# 💻 Hello, I'm Aubert EMAKO – Data Engineer & SRE 🚀

+👋 Welcome to my GitHub profile!
 I specialize in designing and implementing robust data pipelines, optimizing workflows, and delivering scalable solutions for big data challenges.
 Here’s a bit more about me: 👇